HongzhenZhou/misc/python/README.md

 agu.py      -- Search tipping point for A shares

-tcn.py      -- Predict the close price for an A share on the next trading day
+tcn.py      -- Predict the close price for an A share stock on the next trading day